sioiokwong/apps/air/ABOUT.md

 **Project Impact**

-Our project makes a real-world impact in addressing the challenge by informing others of the pollution in their air
+Our project makes a real-world impact by informing others of the pollution in their air

 **Innovation**